Hoverbear/rust-education-paper/paper.md

 ## We Don't Need No `null`

 Cited by its creator (@billion-dollar) as a 'billion-dollar mistake' `null` is one of the most dangerous thorns in a coder's toolbox.
-For example, every time a programmer wishes to `malloc` they must change for the pointer to be a `null`, libraries return it often without forewarning.
-This all happens implictly, the author of the code must keep all of this information in their head.
+For example, every time a programmer wishes to `malloc` they must change for the pointer to be a `null`, libraries return it often without forewarning, and it can appear in hard to debug situations during data races.
+This all happens implicitly, the author of the code must keep all of the information about the system in their head.
 The consequences for making a mistake could be dramatic in lower level code.
 Segfaults, deadlocks, and system failure are all very real possibilities when exploring complex OS code.
+What's more is that all of these errors happen at *runtime* and may take down live systems, causing financial loss, destruction of property, or even loss of life.

 Many functional languages like Haskell and F# have the concept of an `Option`, a concept that Rust shares.
 Instead of needing to be aware of and check for `null` at every occurance, the language semantics require the programmer to explicitly decide on the control flow for all values.
 It is common for newcomers to the language to dislike the "noise" this brings to the code, but once they understand the benefits of this design choice, and the ways to work with it, these complaints tend fade.

-In Rust the `Option<T>` enum exists as either a `Some(T)` or a `None`.
+In Rust the `Option<T>` enum exists as either a `Some(T)` or a `None` (the equivalent of a `null`).
 Rust provides a number of techniques for working with this type.
 First, is the simple "just crash if it doesn't work" call `.unwrap()`, then there is `.unwrap_or(some_default)`.
 As well there are functions like `.is_some()` and `.is_none()` which function as expected.
-It's also possible work work with an optional value without unwrapping it.
+It's also possible work work with an optional value without unwrapping it via `.map()`.
 It is very common to utilize Rust's `match` expression to handle control flow and unwrap enumerated values.

 ```rust
 // Create a `Some(T)` and a None.